peng-ze/omniscient-bounds/README.md

 # Leveraging Flatness to Improve Information-Theoretic Generalization Bounds for SGD

-The codes are modifed from the suplementray materials of [On the Generalization of Neural Networks Trained with SGD: Information-Theoretical Bounds and Implications](https://openreview.net/forum?id=4i23Bjlh4Y9)
+The code is modified from the supplementary materials of [On the Generalization of Neural Networks Trained with SGD: Information-Theoretical Bounds and Implications](https://openreview.net/forum?id=4i23Bjlh4Y9)